Estates Committee External Member

 • Effectively manage conflicts of interest, through transparent declarations of any financial or non-financial interests

-• Fulfil any responsibilities assigned at the meeting and be prepared to report back on progress at the next meeting.
+• Fulfil any responsibilities assigned at the meeting and report back on progress at the next meeting.

 External members are asked to bring their expertise and experience to bear on the work of the Estates Committee.
 All members will question intelligently, debate constructively, challenge rigorously and decide dispassionately, having listened sensitively to the views of others, inside and outside meetings of the Estates Committee.